data-to-insight/hmi-probation-youth-justice-scrape/README.md

 # hmi-probation-youth-justice-scrape

 This repository contains a **scraper for HM Inspectorate of Probation Youth Justice inspection reports**, extracting structured data from published PDFs.
 The extracted data is compiled into a **summary dataset**, which is automatically updated and published as an HTML report.
+Note: We are reviewing with colleagues atm regarding how best to potentially combine historic/mis-matched grading columns to improve the summary output usefulness and display without compromising the expected gradings.

 ## 🚀 Features